rbchan/applied-popdy/notes.md

   * Too much grading and too redundant with final project
   * Convert them to multiple choice scenarios

+- Review previous lab materials and common issues at the beginning of each lab

 ## For 2023